 Assuming that you have made a budget, this is a total waste of time if you do not track your expenses against it.
 If you regularly spend in excess of your budget, you have either not been honest with yourself when you made the budget, or if you have, you need to adjust your spending to keep to it.

 “When the month is over, categorize and add up your expenses.
 Many people overspend on the following categories:

 Once you know how much you’re spending in your categories, make a few goals.
 Try lowering how much you’re allowed to spend in your problem categories incrementally, month by month.”

 Spending more than you want to earn reward points

 Don’t get sucked into buying things you don’t really need just so that you can earn reward points.
-In this day and age almost every department store and supermarket has its own reward card system.
+In this day and age, almost every department store and the supermarket have its own reward card system.
 Have you given any thought to how this financed?
 Are you in fact spending more to cover the costs of the reward you hope to earn?
 If you don’t need it, don’t buy it.

 “Provided they’re used responsibly, rewards credit cards can be an awesome thing.
 However, if you find yourself using a credit card just so you can rack up more points, you might be in for a world of trouble.
 This can be incredibly problematic if you’re trying to follow a strict budget or struggle to keep yourself from splurging on frivolous purchases.”

 If you are trying to get ahead with saving for a special purchase then always have a shopping list with you when you go shopping.
 TV is constantly bombarding us with special super-duper deals that you absolutely must-have.
 Resist the temptation to buy on impulse and only buy what you need.